-The heating system, jet system and filtration system is really where this one shines.
-This tub has a year round 4000W heater built in that is almost 4 times as powerful as all of the other tubs on our list.
+The heating system, jet system, and the filtration system is really where this one shines.
+This tub has a year-round 4000W heater built in that is almost 4 times as powerful as all of the other tubs on our list.

 The jet system and filtration system lend their effectiveness to the dual pump system that can rapidly process the water and shoot it out through the 50 heated water jets.
 The pump system is so effective you even have use of a waterfall feature.